2001 Translation The 2001 Translation :

 Luke 23:43 – today in paradise?

 Luke 23:43 poses an interesting problem to translators.
-Ancient Greek (and Aramaic) did not use commas, or full stops, or any punctuation.
-Readers had to insert pauses and stops themselves by understanding the context.
+Ancient Greek (and Aramaic) did not use commas, full stops, or any punctuation.
+Readers had to insert the pauses and stops themselves by understanding the context.

 However, sometimes a single comma can change the meaning of a text.
 So it is with Luke 23:43.
 Why?